Obstructions to algebraizing topological vector bundles: Obstruction theory: proof of Theorem

 By the sheafified version of the Milnor conjecture on quadratic forms \cite{OVV} there is a canonical isomorphism of sheaves $\mathbf{I}^j/\mathbf{I}^{j+1} \cong \K^M_j/2$.
 We consider the composite map (via this isomorphism)

-The first map here is precisely the $k$-invariant in the Moore-Postnikov factorization and the identifications of Proposition \ref{prop:relevanthomotopysheaves} show that it is exactly the connecting homomorphism in the long exact sequence in cohomology associated with the exact sequence of sheaves on $X$:
+The first map here is precisely the $k$-invariant in the Moore--Postnikov factorization and the identifications of Proposition \ref{prop:relevanthomotopysheaves} show that it is exactly the connecting homomorphism in the long exact sequence in cohomology associated with the exact sequence of sheaves on $X$:

-The composite of this connecting homomorphism with the reduction map is studied in \cite{AsokFaselSecondary}.
-Indeed, generalizing a result of Totaro \cite{TotaroWitt}, we prove in \cite[Theorem 4.1.4]{AsokFaselSecondary} that if $c_2 \in H^2(X,\K^M_2)$, then the composite map just described
+The composite above can be described in a fashion that extends a result of Totaro.
+More precisely, we claim that if $c_2 \in H^2(X,\K^M_2)$, then the map just described